chocolateboy/nunjucks-parser/README.md

 A version of [`Environment#renderString`](https://mozilla.github.io/nunjucks/api.html#renderstring) which is (always) async and which is passed its context and path via an options object.

-The following options are supported:

-- data (Object): an optional value to expose as the template's "context"
+In addition to the options supported by [`renderFile`](#renderfile), `renderString` also supports the following options:

-- path (string): an optional absolute path/URI for the template: used to resolve relative paths and for error reporting
+- path (string): the optional absolute path/URI of the template: used to resolve relative paths and for error reporting

 # DEVELOPMENT